malthee/evolutionary-diffusion-results/interesting_images/notebooks/README.md

 # Island Notebooks
 This folder is dedicated to the notebooks that were used to run the Island GA experiments.
 The notebooks are organized by the type of experiment that was run.

-The following are the types of experiments that were run:
+### General Findings
+* It is better to not have strong selection pressure or else styles that are "weaker" in aesthetics will be erased quickly
+* A score around 5-6 is desirable for good quality, but not too biased results
+* Islands should have a big enough population to maintain diversity and style, experiments have shown at least around 10 individuals

 ## Artists on Islands